Going off the grid is a big decision that must first be carefully weighed; are there other options?

 So, it will be a step by step process; first the installation of more panels and the new battery.
 Then there will be trials so see how well we manage without the grid, and then finally perhaps a gas geyser.

 Going solar to date has not been a huge saving, but we have had clean electricity when everyone else has been grumbling.
-We anticipate much the same in the future; not a big saving, but a lot less stress when there is load shedding and power surges, and the massive damage that causes.
+We anticipate much the same in the future; not a big saving, but a lot less stress when there is load shedding.
+And none of the power surges that cause such massive damage to our appliances.

 It is also important to be flexible and ready to change an opinion and try something different.
 For example, it has been for several years our plan to put in a gas geyser for hot water during inclement weather; now I have realised it is much simpler to go on to a prepaid meter, with no fixed monthly charges, and happily pay the higher rate for the odd wet days.